Skip to Main Content

 Your deductible is another factor that can impact the cost of your home insurance.
 Generally, the higher your deductible, the lower your rate.
 When you set a high deductible, you take on some of the risk that would otherwise be transferred to your homeowners insurance company.
 In turn, your carrier will usually offer you a cheaper premium.

-A high deductible means a higher out-of-pocket expense in the event of a covered claim, so choosing a deductible you can comfortably pay with no warning is essential.
+A high deductible means higher out-of-pocket expenses in the event of a covered claim, so choosing a deductible you can comfortably pay with no warning is essential.
 While selecting a high deductible can be a valid cost-saving measure for some homeowners, others might experience financial hardship if they need to file a claim and can’t afford their deductible.
 Additionally, your lender may issue maximum deductible limits under the terms of your loan.

 To provide a baseline, below you’ll find average rates for some of the most common home insurance deductible amounts: